What is a credit report?

 What can you do if your credit report is not accurate?

-If you find any inaccurate information on your credit report, you have the right to challenge it.
-Take the following steps to ensure your credit report is accurate.
+If you find any inaccurate information on your Equifax Credit Report, you have the right to challenge it.
+Find out how here.

 Start planning for your financial future